airball-aero/airball-embedded/telemetry/README.md

  THE SOFTWARE.
 -->

-# Airball Display Source
+# Airball Telemetry and Display Source

 ## Introduction

-This is the source tree for the Airball display.
+This is the source tree for the Airball telemetry and display system.
 It is intended to be compiled on a Linux system.
 The actual display runs on a Raspberry Pi, and at the moment the system needs to be compiled from scratch on the Raspberry Pi as well.

 ## Building